Get A Quote Book Consultation طلب اجتماع اطلب عرض اسعار

 Financial Audit And Liquidation Of Company Under DIFC

 Companies based in the DIFC free zone must adhere to particular restrictions, making financial audits mandatory.
-The audit firms in Dubai founded in the DIFC is regulated by the DFSA (Dubai Financial Services Authority), and it is required for all companies to have their audit done.
+The audit firms in Dubai, founded in the DIFC, are regulated by the DFSA (Dubai Financial Services Authority), and it is required for all companies to have their audit done.

 If any of the following conditions apply, you must appoint a company liquidator by approving a resolution by all of the board directors in a board meeting: